gyulanemeth/bluefox.email/email-sending-concepts/tls.md

 <div class="faq-item">
 <h3 class="question">Is TLS the same as SSL?</h3>
 <div class="answer">
-No, <b>TLS</b> is the modern, more secure version that replaced SSL.
+No, TLS is the modern, more secure version that replaced SSL.
 Most references to SSL today actually mean TLS.
 </div>
 </div>

 <div class="faq-item">
 <h3 class="question">How can I check if my email uses TLS?</h3>
 <div class="answer">
-Look for a lock icon or “secured by TLS” in your email client, or check the email headers for “TLS” or “STARTTLS.”
+Look for a lock icon or "secured by TLS" in your email client, or check the email headers for "TLS" or "STARTTLS."
 </div>
 </div>

 <div class="faq-item">
 <h3 class="question">Does TLS encrypt the entire email?</h3>
 <div class="answer">
-<b>TLS</b> encrypts the connection between servers, not the message itself.
+TLS encrypts the connection between servers, not the message itself.
 Once delivered, the email may be stored unencrypted.
 </div>
 </div>

 <div class="faq-item">
-<h3 class="question">What happens if a server doesn’t support TLS?</h3>
+<h3 class="question">What happens if a server doesn't support TLS?</h3>
 <div class="answer">
 If either server lacks TLS, the email is sent in plain text.
 Some providers may refuse delivery to protect your privacy.
 </div>
 </div>

 </div>

 ## <a id="related-concepts"></a>Related Concepts